approov/quickstart-elixir-phoenix-channels-token-check/README.md

 This repo implements the Approov server-side request verification code in [Elixir](https://elixir-lang.org/), which performs the verification check before allowing valid traffic to be processed by the API endpoint.

-This is an Approov integration quickstart example for the Elixir Phoenix framework, that uses the Channels library to check the Approov token.
+This is an Approov integration quickstart example for the Elixir Phoenix framework, that protects [Phoenix Channels](https://hexdocs.pm/phoenix/channels.html) with an Approov token check.
 If you are looking for another Elixir integration you can check our list of [quickstarts](https://approov.io/docs/latest/approov-integration-examples/backend-api/), and if you don't find what you are looking for, then please let us know [here](https://approov.io/contact).

 ## TOC - Table of Contents